1-20 of 1703 items from 2014 « Prev | Next »

 The great Spider-Man experiment continues!
 Sony isn't going to go down swinging in regards to the under-performance of The Amazing Spider-Man 2.
 Nope, they're reloading and diversifying, re-writing their entire release schedule to spotlight The Sinister Six.
 Thank you for reading CinemaBlend, Sony.
 Your gift bag is in the mail.
 Via Deadline, Sony has announced that The Amazing Spider-Man 3 has fled 2016, giving way to The Sinister Six, which will bow on November 11th, 2016.
 Following the villain team-up, The Amazing Spider-Man 3 will debut in 2018 . no date is specified, though it will probably occupy the May 4th, 2018 slot reserved for The Amazing Spider-Man 4, which will... vanish out of thin air, apparently.
 Clearly, Sony's original wishes for a Spider-Man movie every year will not come to fruition.
 What this means is that, with Sinister Six taking the place of a Spider-Man movie, it's likely going to Become a Spider-Man movie, with »

-Originally set to hit theaters on June 10, 2016, Sony has now decided to delay The Amazing Spider-Man 3 two years to May 4, 2018, a date previously slotted for The Amazing Spider-Man 4.
+Originally set to hit theaters on June 10, 2016, Sony has now decided to delay The Amazing Spider-Man 3 two years to 2018, the year The Amazing Spider-Man 4 was previously expected to hit theaters.
 However, they aren't giving up on the idea of building a world around the web-slinger despite the lackluster returns from The Amazing Spider-Man 2, which had been expected to gross nearly $1 billion worldwide this summer, but has so far only amassed $706 million.
 Instead of a new Spider-Man film in 2016, the studio is moving forward with The Sinister Six with writer/director Drew Goddard (The Cabin in the Woods), releasing on November 11, 2016.
 The film features an all-star lineup of Spider-Man villains, all of which were teased in the Spider-Man 2's end credits including Green Goblin, Doctor Octopus, Rhino, Vulture, Kraven the Hunter and Mysterio.
-No word on which one of those villains may show up, but it seems likely Dane DeHaan »
+No word on which one of those villains may show up, but it seems »

 - Brad Brevet